-- Review and monitor the continuing qualifications and performance of the almost 19,000 individuals and 2,000 firms licensed in Washington.
+- Review and monitor the continuing qualifications and performance of over 21,000 individuals and 1,500 firms licensed in Washington.

-- Provide an electronic means for individuals and firms to renew their credentials, change their address, amend firm ownership information and pay fees via ACH or bank card.
+- Provide an electronic means for individuals and firms to maintain and renew their credentials, change their address, amend firm ownership information, and pay fees via bank card.

-- Investigate on average 100 complaints received and probable violations of the Public Accountancy Act discovered per year.
+- Investigate complaints and probable violations of the Public Accountancy Act.